serenityways/best-retreats-data/index.md

 ### The Best Retreats in the UAE

+- Longevity Hub by Clinique La Prairie at One&Only One Za’abeel
 - SIRO One Za'abeel

 ### The Best Retreats in the UK

 - The Bothy by Wildsmith at Heckfield Place
+- The Glass House Retreat
+- Wild Wellness at Gleneagles
+- Yeotown Devon

 ### The Best Retreats in the USA

+- Amangiri
+- Cal-a-Vie
 - Canyon Ranch Lenox
 - Canyon Ranch Tucson
 - Canyon Ranch Woodside
+- Golden Doors
+- Mii Amo
+- Miraval Arizona
+- Miraval Austin
+- Miraval Berkshires
 - The Ranch Hudson Valley
 - The Ranch Malibu